 Serving Rituals

 Pour vodka into small glasses, sip between bites of caviar, and savor the contrast.
-Some enthusiasts even create a mini tasting flight of different vodkas paired with Osetra, Baerii, and trout roe.
+Create a mini tasting flight of different vodkas paired with Osetra, Baerri, and Trout Roe.

-→ From Russia with luxe: our Haute D’Or Osetra was made for this tradition.
+→ Our Haute D'Or Osetra was made for this tradition.

 Can You Pair Wine With Caviar?